HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

     - Open up [PCRID Linking sheet](https://rutgers.box.com/s/habtubduu0w3am4bb09npgxttliyl6wc) at Rutgers
     - Open [Subject_tracker_PCR](https://rutgers.box.com/s/i5jaa225v6fz6czlj1bbakar79xtrvng)
         - FOR BOTH: Filter to only their row so you can check information with them without showing any other participants
-- Have printed copies of [Mental_health_resources_NJ](https://rutgers.box.com/s/wdzm85lp57errgwe3msyy8jelainem8s) & consent form if you want to give to participant along with consent form -- though Qualtrics automatically sends participants a copy of their consent in their email.
 - On scanning computer
     - Open up [the fixation cross image](https://rutgers.box.com/s/bq3vkqlc7ff1iv3psm0eifldz8hcitet)
     - Make sure the computer settings is set to not sleep